-La Rosière is lift linked with the Italian resort of La Thuile and has a great snow record.
-The two resorts form a substantial south facing ski area of approximately 152km called the Espace San Bernardo.
+La Rosière ski resort is lift linked with the Italian ski resort of La Thuile and has a great snow record.
+The two ski resorts form a substantial south facing ski area of approximately 152km called the Espace San Bernardo.
 The only drawback of the link is that it is a drag lift, which can be difficult for some beginners.
 The ski area is best suited to families and intermediate skiers, but there is still plenty here for everyone to enjoy themselves.

 Intermediate snowboarders will find La Rosière fun for cruising with the wide slopes on offer, whilst beginners may struggle with the drag lifts.
 Advanced snowboarders will most likely cruise through this resort with little challenge.
 Park boarders should head to Poletta snowpark where there's a great series of rails and kickers.

 With many ski schools and instructors to choose between, there really is something for everybody.

 We’ve partnered with SkiBro, New Generation and Oxygène and highly recommend their services.
 All of our partners offer fantastic lessons for all ability levels.